 What are sober living homes and halfway houses?
 They provide shelter, safety, and an opportunity to continue working on your recovery.
 This page will share info about sober living homes, halfway houses, and what they can offer.

 Sober living homes are group homes for those recovering from drug or alcohol addiction.
 Most of these homes are privately owned, although some group homes are owned by businesses and may even be owned by charity organizations.
 Sober living housing is usually located in quiet areas to help ensure a peaceful environment for individuals in early recovery.

-These types of recovery homes are different from drug rehab houses and facilities; rehab centers generally offer a more intensive recovery experience and give residents less freedom.
 People who reside in sober living facilities can usually come and go as they please as long as they follow certain rules.
 For example, sober living houses may require residents to be home by a certain time or to go to work during the day.
 Residents may also be subject to periodic drug testing to demonstrate ongoing sobriety.

 What Are Halfway Houses?

 Halfway houses typically have a time limit on how long residents can stay.
 Residents are often required to move out after a certain length of time, whether they feel ready or not.
 Halfway houses also require that all residents either be currently attending substance abuse treatment or have recently completed a program.

 This can be troubling for some addicted individuals who want an alternative to formal treatment, have relapsed after extended recovery, or have had poor rehab experiences in the past.
 Lastly, some halfway houses are funded by treatment centers and the government, which means it’s possible that their funding will be cut, at which point residents may have nowhere to go or be prompted to move into more dangerous, sobriety-challenging environments.1